 Like most people, you can start with one of the following:

-- Get a template that matches what you need from our proposal templates or Docsketch contract templates.
+- Get a template that matches what you need from our proposal templates and contract templates.

 - Templates will only get you so far.
 For additional time savings, and faster turnaround time on your proposals, proposal software like Bidsketch goes a long way.

-- Other more focused tools like Docsketch (an electronic signature app) helps close deals faster.
+- Other more focused tools like electronic signature software, Docsketch, helps close deals faster.

 Business Proposal Outline: What Goes in a Proposal?